Pillars of Ashoka: Other Ashokan structures

-Legend has it that Ashoka built 84,000 stupas commemorating the events and relics of Buddha's life.
+According to legend, Ashoka built 84,000 stupas commemorating the events and relics of Buddha's life.
 Some of these stupas contained networks of walls containing the hub, spokes and rim of a wheel, while others contained interior walls in a swastika (卐) shape.
-The wheel represents the sun, time, and Buddhist law (the wheel of law, or dharmachakra), while the swastika stands for the cosmic dance around a fixed center and guards against evil.
+The wheel represents the sun, time, and Buddhist law (the wheel of law, or dharmachakra), while the swastika stands for the cosmic dance around a fixed centre and guards against evil.